 Common Problem: Running and Standing Water

-There are a number of possible sources of standing or flowing water.
+There are a number of possible sources of standing or flowing water in a crawl space.

 - The home may have improperly installed gutters and downspouts or no gutters and downspouts at all, causing water to pool around the foundation.